Section: Calling actions

 - If both url parameters are missing, jelix perform the action specified in the parameter startAction, from the module indicated in the startModule parameter stored in the configuration of jelix.

-- with the "simple" url engine, in the action parameter, if we just indicate the name of the method, jelix execute the indicated method of the controller default
+- In the action parameter, if we just said the name of the method, jelix execute the indicated method of the controller default

 Action selectors ¶